Thank you for reading our post, please rate this article at the end.

 After you’ve skinned the wall framework pieces, it is time to mount them onto the trailer frame.
 To do this, mount the frameworks onto the sides of the flooring, with the bottom edge flush with the underside of the flooring.

-To fixate the walls in place, you can use glue and structural screws.
-Some people use a tongue and groove method instead of screws, so you may opt for it as well if you want it.
+To fix the walls in place, you can use glue and structural screws.
+Some people use a tongue-and-groove method instead of screws, so you may choose it if you prefer.

 Roof

-In a teardrop trailer, the roof extends from the bottom rear end to the bottom front.
-It is a whole structure, except for the kitchen hatch in the trailer’s back end.
+In a teardrop trailer, the roof extends from the rear to the front.
+It is a complete structure, except for the kitchen hatch at the back of the trailer.

-Again, like it was with the flooring and walls, the roof is a 3-layer structure with inner and outer skins and structural support and insulation in between.
+Again, as with the flooring and walls, the roof is a 3-layer structure with inner and outer skins, structural support, and insulation in between.

 Making the roof is arguably easier than making the walls because you don’t have to think about the roof support structure as much.
 The walls are the most critical structural components in the trailer, while the roof only has to support its weight.